openedx/open-edx-proposals/oeps/oep-0030-arch-pii-markup-and-auditing.rst

 ----------
 Retirement is the Open edX process for "forgetting" a learner.
 It is triggered at the learner's request, and runs a sequence of automated steps to remove or anonymize learner PII across the Open edX ecosystem, in addition to alerting partners and 3rd party partners that they also need to forget any learner data they may have associated with the learner.

 The retirement process is designed to be flexible and extendable based on the needs of each Open edX installation.
 For instance, to retire new PII that is being added to an LMS database the developer may just need to add a method that listens to one of the existing LMS retirement Django signals in order to be added to the process.
-The retirement code and process are not part of this OEP and are documented here(TBD).
+The retirement code and process are not part of this OEP and will be documented elsewhere.

 Specification
 =============